Making CEQA Mitigation Less Expensive (and more meaningful).

 FOR THE NEXT TWENTY-PLUS GENERATIONS?

-What's Stopping You?
-(Probably NPS review) We want to dispel a couple of myths that have perpetuated in the mitigation world.Myth #1: NPS Heritage Documentation Programs is only interested in National Historic Landmarks and properties on the National Register of Historic Places.
+Myth #1: NPS Heritage Documentation Programs is only interested in National Historic Landmarks and properties on the National Register of Historic Places.

-Heritage Documentation Programs staff want your local documentations, if it's historic they want it.
-From the beginning the HABS mandate was to document "A complete resume of the builder's art."
-The formal 1933 proposal for HABS intended that it cover " … structures of all types, from the smallest utilitarian structures to the largest and most monumental."
-The myth has a basis in fact; a 1997 memo was circulated by the ACHP that stated that federal documentation will only be carried out on National Historic Landmarks and nationally significant sites to the detriment of the HABS/HAER collections, but a 2017 memo has replaced that limiting policy with an inclusive policy that federal documentations will include ALL historic properties.
-HDP has also been very keen on accepting documentations of resources that are not on the National Register but have local historic significance, buildings as small as a hot dog stand (HABS-CA-2863 below) that would not usually require a federally reviewed mitigation.
+In all probability, Heritage Documentation Programs wants your local historic records; if they're historic/significant 3H wants it, even if it's local.
+From the beginning the HABS mandate was to document "A complete resume of the builders' art."
+The early guidelines intended HABS record "Structures of all types, from the smallest utilitarian structures to the largest and most monumental."
+This myth that only nationally historic sites are eligible did have a basis in fact: A 1997 memo was circulated by the ACHP that stated that federal documentation will only be carried out on National Historic Landmarks and nationally significant sites to the detriment of the HABS/HAER collections, but a 2017 memo has superseded that limiting policy with a more inclusive policy that federal documentations will include ALL historic properties.
+HDP has also been very keen on accepting documentations of resources that are not on the National Register but have local historic significance, buildings as small as a hot dog stand (HABS-CA-2863 below) that are not on the National Register.

 Myth #3: HABS/HAER/HALS documentation needs to be undertaken with "official" involvement.